-Ó Conaill, Daithi (1938–91), republican paramilitary, was born 17/20 May 1938 at 26 Lough Road, Cork city, son of Eugene O'Connell, carpenter, and Emma O'Connell (née O'Sullivan).
-One of his uncles, Michael O'Sullivan, was an IRA man killed by Black and Tans in 1921; Michael's brother David also fought in the war of independence and emigrated to the USA (1925), where he was an active trade unionist. Ó Conaill joined Sinn Féin and the IRA as a 17-year-old apprentice carpenter in 1955.
-On 1 January 1957 he was second-in-command of the raid on Brookeborough RUC barracks in which Sean South (qv) and Fergal O'Hanlon died.
+Ó Conaill, Daithi (1938–91), republican activist, was born 17/20 May 1938 at 26 Lough Road, Cork city, son of Eugene O'Connell, carpenter, and Emma O'Connell (née O'Sullivan).
+One of his uncles, Michael O'Sullivan, was an Irish Republican Army (IRA) memberman killed by Black and Tans in 1921; Michael's brother David also fought in the war of independence and emigrated to the USA (1925), where he was an active trade unionist. Ó Conaill joined Sinn Féin and the IRA as a seventeen-year-old apprentice carpenter in 1955.
+On 1 January 1957 he was second-in-command of the raid on Brookeborough Royal Ulster Constabulary (RUC) barracks in which Sean South (qv) and Fergal O'Hanlon died.
 He was subsequently interned in Mountjoy jail and the Curragh, escaping in September 1958; he then became IRA director of operations, with his fellow escaper and lifelong ally Ruairí Ó Brádaigh as chief of staff.
 In November 1959 Ó Conaill was shot six times at Ardboe, Co.
 Tyrone imprisoned, and released in September 1963.

 Ó Conaill was one of the leaders of the group that formed Provisional Sinn Féin/IRA in January 1970, and a founding member of the Provisional IRA army council.
 He travelled to New York in 1970, organising Provisional support networks in America and encouraging the formation of the Irish Northern Aid Committee (Noraid).
 In 1971 Ó Conaill became vice-president of Provisional Sinn Féin and co-authored Éire Nua, which proposed four provincial parliaments in a united Ireland.
 For most of the 1970s he was regarded as the Provisionals’ main political theoretician; his strategy was based on the belief that ‘one big push’ could force the British to the negotiating table, leading to withdrawal.
 As part of his attempt to ‘bomb them to the table’ he promoted the car-bomb as a weapon.
 Late in 1971 Ó Conaill travelled on the Continent, arranging an arms shipment from Czechoslovakia via Holland.
 He was accompanied by Maria McGuire, a radical university graduate, as interpreter.
 The arms were seized at Schiphol airport, Amsterdam, and although Ó Conaill and McGuire escaped arrest they received extensive publicity.
 In 1973 McGuire published a memoir describing divisions between the militaristic Mac Stiofáin (qv) and the ‘moderate’ Ó Conaill–Ó Brádaigh group.
 McGuire claimed she and Ó Conaill had been lovers; his reputation never fully recovered from the misjudgement shown by trusting her.
 In June 1972 he played a leading role in negotiating a truce, during which an IRA delegation (including Ó Conaill) met cabinet ministers in Chelsea on 7 July.
 The meeting ended in deadlock and the truce broke down on 9 July.